 La French Tech also has a program known as The French Tech Ticket program is designed for entrepreneurs from all over the world who want to establish their startups in France.
 This year, more than 140 French startups will be exhibiting in La French Tech’s booth in Hall 4.

 This year, countries from around the world had a valuable opportunity to prove that by creating new concepts, processes, tools and models it is possible to improve the quality of life.
-If you are also thinking about changing the world by implementing innovation, do not hesitate to book a free legal session with Linkilaw today!
-Our highly qualified team will provide you with free legal recommendations that will help to scale-up your business.
+If you are also thinking about changing the world by implementing innovation, do not hesitate to book a call with Linkilaw today!
+Our legal team will provide you legal recommendations that will help to scale-up your business.